yasargil/mapbox-ios-sdk/README.markdown

 * Snapshots from the map

-* Requires at least iOS 4.0 and Xcode 4.3
+* Requires iOS 5 or greater, Xcode 4.3 or greater, and Automatic Reference Counting (ARC).

 Dependent Libraries